Pre-Admission Nursing Conference and TEAS Information | OCTC

 ADN Program Details

-• The Associate Degree Nursing Program prepares students to sit for the NCLEX-RN in order to become Registered Nurses.
+• The Associate Degree Nursing Program prepares students to sit for the NCLEX-RN to become Registered Nurses.

 • ADN program is for four (4) semesters (prerequisites not included)